zemariavg/notist-client/project_scenarios.md

 # Preamble

-This document explains the project scenarios.
+This document explains the project scenario.
 Please read the project overview first.

-The scenarios describe a richer application context than the one that will be actually needed to be implemented.
+The scenario describe a richer application context than the one that will be actually needed to be implemented.
 The security aspects should be the focus of your work.
 User interface design, although critical in a real application, is secondary in this project.